higutomo38/aos-python/README.md

 ```

 ### **Save NOS configs on local (Spine and Leaf)**
 All rendered NOS configs got saved on local.
-The script create 'nos_config' directory automatically and put .conf into it.<br>
+The script create 'nos_config' directory and zip it up.<br>

 ```
 $ python get_nos_config.py